Spagettileg/reboot-pbf/README.md

 ### User Stories
 > I need an app that provides quick and intuitive access to understand how to donate & purchase either new or used rugby boots [READ]

-> I want to detailed information on make, size, colour and stud type of a replacement rugby boot [READ]
+> I want detailed information on make, size, colour and stud type of a replacement rugby boot [READ]

-> My personal information must be secure and password protected {CREATE, READ, UPDATE & DELETE]
+> My personal information must be secure and password protected {CREATE, READ & UPDATE]

 > My donated rugby boot information must be kept in a secure environment and protected from unauthorised edit & or deletion [UPDATE & DELETE]

-> I want to be informed if my donated rugby boots dont get purchased from 6 months from the original date of donation [READ & UPDATE]

 > Obsolete rugby boot donations can be removed from my profile by an authorised user [READ & DELETE]

-> To have access to a blog function to understand availability of replacement rugby boots that may not be appearing on Re-Boot website [CREATE, READ, UPDATE & DELETE]
+> To have access to a blog function to understand availability of replacement rugby boots that may not be appearing on Re-Boot website [CREATE, READ & UPDATE]

 > I would like the opportunity to write a review / provide feedback of my user experience [CREATE, READ & UPDATE]

-> I'd like to upload my rugby boot donation by adding make, size, colour, stud configuration and image too [CREATE & UPDATE]
+> I'd like to upload my rugby boot donation by adding make, size, colour, stud configuration and image too [CREATE, READ & UPDATE]

 > I would like the flexibility to donate and purchase rugby boots at different times.
 Replacement boots may not be available at the time of boot donation [CREATE, READ & UPDATE]

+> I want to be able to delete unwanted rugby boot products from my shopping cart [DELETE]

 > Replacement boots - I'm willing to pay £5.00 for junior boots and £10.00 for adult boots [READ]

-> Delivery costs of replacement rugby boots should be borne by the original boot donator [READ]

 ### CSS Framework
 Bootstrap 4 was the chosen framework for styling my project.
 I used the bootstrap grid extensively to support responsiveness on mobile, tablet and desktop devices.